Tom Bee

-Tom Bee is the CEO and founder of Sound of America Records (SOAR), the first Native American owned record label.
+Tom Bee (November 8, 1941 - July 5, 2024) was the CEO and founder of Sound of America Records (SOAR), the first Native American owned record label.

+Childhood

+Born on November 8, 1941, in Gallup, New Mexico, Bee was adopted at birth and raised in the reservation border town of Gallup, near the Navajo Nation.
+Growing up, Bee would experience the foundations of rock and roll at a local armory where artists such as Little Richard, Buddy Holly and Fats Domino would perform.
+After the age of 15, Bee would begin to travel to California where he would eventually begin his music career.

 XIT

-Adopted at birth, Tom Bee was born and raised in the reservation border town of Gallup, New Mexico.
 Best known as founder and featured artist with the popular 1970s music group XIT, Bee's composition "(We've Got) Blue Skies" was recorded by Michael Jackson and The Jackson 5 on their worldwide hit album "Maybe Tomorrow."
-This led to an artist, writer, and producer contract with Motown Records.
+This led to an artist, writer, and producer contract with Motown Records, making XIT the first native American band to sign to a major label.
 While under contract with Motown, XIT released two widely acclaimed albums entitled "Plight of the Redman" and "Silent Warrior."
 A single from the latter album entitled "Reservation of Education" went on to become a top 5 selling record in France and other European countries in 1973.
 The political overtones of Bee's lyrics kept them from ever achieving superstar status in the United States, but the group developed a cult status in America and Europe, which has allowed their music to survive for the last thirty years.

 In fact, one major newspaper once wrote, "These guys are to the Indians like the Beatles were to the White folks."
 Amid a legion of loyal fans throughout the world, their live stage presentations drew comparisons by the media to the raw energy of the Rolling Stones.
 While at Motown, Bee also wrote and produced the title song "Joyful Jukebox Music" for Michael Jackson's Swan Song album on the label.
 He also worked with Smokey Robinson on his first solo album "Smokey."
 In 1979, one of his compositions "Red Hot" was a top Billboard dance hit by Taka Boom (Chaka Khan's sister), and in 1985, U.K. Rockabilly sensation Shakin' Stevens recorded Bee's "Don't Be Two Faced" on his highly successful album, "The Bop Won't Stop."